 It is extremely effective to bring engagement opportunities straight to where community members spend their time.
 Many organizations do this by setting up stations at recreation centers, libraries and community events with tablets or computers that are already set-up to the engagement site so people can explore and engage with the consultation or planning project.
 One community placed a bench in a skatepark where they wrote the link to the engagement site and invited residents to write their ideas on the bench.
 In this specific consultation, they needed a way to reach the users of the skatepark, so they brought the engagement opportunity straight to them.

 Often times you may need to give residents a reason to participate.
-Offering an incentive can be extremely effective and it's easy to promote something simple like an Ipad giveaway or gift voucher.
-Encourage community members and stakeholder to enter the giveaway by participating in your online engagement consultation and you will quickly see your participation rates increase.
+Offering an incentive can be extremely effective and it’s easy to promote something simple like an Ipad giveaway or gift voucher.
+Encourage community members and stakeholders to enter the giveaway by participating in your online engagement consultation and you will quickly see your participation rates increase.

 Track your results & refine your efforts